Posted in

 What Are Hotel or Motel Vouchers for Homelessness?

-These vouchers allow individuals or families to stay temporarily in commercial accommodations while more permanent housing or support is found.
+These vouchers provide short-term stays in a local hotel or motel while more permanent housing or support is found.

-These vouchers are typically an emergency interim solution, rather than a long-term housing solution.
+These emergency hotel vouchers are an emergency short-term solution, rather than a long-term housing solution.

 Organizations Offering Hotel Vouchers in Colorado Springs

-Below are key resources that can provide or connect you with hotel voucher programs in Colorado Springs:
+Below are some major non-profit organizations that can provide or connect you with hotel voucher programs in Colorado Springs:

-The Salvation Army operates emergency assistance programs for homeless individuals and families.
+The Salvation Army runs emergency shelters and other homeless assistance programs for homeless individuals and families.
 They sometimes offer hotel vouchers, emergency shelter, or referrals to local motels.
-You may also find Emergency housing, rental assistance, food, and utility assistance.
+You may also find Emergency housing, rental assistance, food, utility assistance, and other homeless services.

 Address: 908 Yuma Street, Colorado Springs, CO 80909